midibox/mios8/apps/controllers/blm_scalar/README.txt

      the host, and allows to implement an additional timeout mechanism at the host site to check the bidirectional BLM connection.

+   - in any case, each 5 seconds a Sysex string will be sent.
+Either the layout info, or a ping.
-     The host should stop sending data if no layout informations have been received within 15 seconds.
+     The host is allowed to stop sending data if no SysEx strig has been received within 15 seconds.

 As long as no MIDI data has been received after startup, the BLM is in test mode.